corcorana/restingIAF/iaf_short.md

 One approach for improving the objectivity, replicability, and (for larger datasets) practicality of PAF estimation is to implement an automated peak-detection algorithm.
 While this strategy does not solve the basic problem of deciding the criteria by which valid PAF estimates are discriminated from split-peaks or spurious background fluctuations, it at least applies such criteria consistently across all subjects.
 Simple algorithms may however introduce new sources of bias.
-For instance, a basic routine that searches for local maxima within the alpha band may arbitrarily assign the PAF to the lower bound of the search window in the absence of any notable deviation from the inverse-power law (since the highest power estimate will be found at the lowest frequency bin).
+For instance, a basic routine that searches for local maxima within the alpha band may arbitrarily assign the PAF to the lower bound of the search window in the absence of any notable deviation from the inverse-power law (since the highest power estimate will be found at the lowest frequency bin spanned by the window).
-A more sophisticated implementation [e.g., the first-derivative test procedure, where the first derivative of the PSD is searched for downward going zero crossings; cf. @grandy2013a] avoids this problem, but is incapable of distinguishing substantive peaks from split-peaks or arbitrarily small deviations from background spectral activity.
+A more sophisticated approach such as the first-derivative test [in which the first derivative of the PSD is searched for downward going zero crossings; cf. @grandy2013a] avoids this problem, but is still incapable of distinguishing substantive peaks from split-peaks or arbitrarily small deviations from background spectral activity.
-Such routines may therefore be too liberal with regard to which spectral features they classify as alpha peaks.
+Such routines may therefore be too liberal with regard to the spectral features they classify as alpha peaks.

 ## Alpha-band centre of gravity and reactivity
 Klimesch, Schimke, and Pfurtscheller [-@klimesch1993; see also @klimesch1997] proposed the CoG as an alternative IAF estimator that circumvents some of the difficulties posed by the absence of a dominant alpha peak.
 The CoG takes into account the distribution of PSD estimates within the defined alpha interval, and may therefore be subject to bias if the bounds of the alpha-band are inaccurately specified.
-Since individuals show variation in the span and location of alpha-band activity [cf. @bazanova2014], Klimesch and colleagues [@klimesch1990] recommended computing CoG on the basis of bespoke frequency windows designed to capture this interval.
+Since individuals show variation in the span and location of alpha-band activity [cf. @bazanova2014], Klimesch and colleagues [@klimesch1990] recommended computing CoG on the basis of bespoke frequency windows designed to capture this range.
 However, the definition of such individualised alpha-band windows (IAWs) poses a nontrivial challenge, and may rely on subjective assessments or arbitrary criteria [@bazanova2014].
-One principled solution is to this problem is to derive the IAW from reactivity-based contrasts between two conditions [e.g., eyes-closed vs. eyes-open resting-states, @klimesch1999; pre- vs. peri-stimulus presentation, @goljahani2012].
+One principled solution to this problem is to derive the IAW from reactivity-based contrasts between two conditions [e.g., eyes-closed vs. eyes-open resting-states, @klimesch1999; pre- vs. peri-stimulus presentation, @goljahani2012].
-This approach is also vulnerable to bias, however, since alpha rhythms are not always substantially attentuated by opening the eyes [@gaal2010; @kreitman1965], and may only be partially attenuated [e.g., @klimesch2006] -- or indeed, *enhanced* [e.g., @rihs2007] -- during experimental tasks.
+This approach is not immune to bias, however, since alpha rhythms are not always substantially attentuated by opening the eyes [@gaal2010; @kreitman1965], and may only be partially attenuated [e.g., @klimesch2006] -- or even *enhanced* [e.g., @rihs2007] -- during experimental tasks.

 ## Curve-fitting approaches to alpha-rhythm quantification
-One promising approach to spectral peak quantification exploits iterative curve-fitting techniques to parameterise the statistical properties of the PSD [e.g., @chiang2008; @lodder2011].
+One promising approach to spectral peak quantification that avoids many of the issues highlighted above applies iterative curve-fitting techniques to parameterise the statistical properties of the PSD [e.g., @chiang2008; @lodder2011].
-The practical advantages of such methods is clearly apparent from their application in large $n$ datasets [e.g., @chiang2011; @van_albada2013], while comparison of Lodder and Putten's [-@lodder2011] algorithm with subjectively-assessed PAF estimates indicated a high degree of agreement.
+The practical utility of such methods is clearly apparent from their application to large $n$ datasets [e.g., @chiang2011; @van_albada2013], while comparison of Lodder and Putten's [-@lodder2011] algorithm with human scorers revealed a high degree of estimator agreement.
-It is puzzling then why such methods have not been taken up more widely in the IAF literature [cf. @haegens2014, for a notable exception].
+It is puzzling then why such methods have not been taken up more broadly within the IAF literature [cf. @haegens2014, for a notable exception].
-One possibility is that investigators are generally unaware of such techniques, given that they have mostly been applied in the broader context of spectral modeling [indeed, neither Goljahani et al., -@goljahani2012; nor Bazanova and Vernon, -@bazanova2014, mention the existence of such methods in their reviews of IAF estimation techniques].
+One possibility is that investigators are generally unaware of these approaches, given that they have mostly been applied in the context of spectral modeling rather than IAF research [indeed, neither Goljahani et al., -@goljahani2012; nor Bazanova and Vernon, -@bazanova2014, mention the existence of such methods in their reviews of IAF estimation techniques].
-Alternatively, investigators may be put off by the practical burden involved in accessing these programmes (which we have not been able to locate publically), and integrating them within their existing analysis pipelines (which may not be compatible such algorithms).
+Alternatively, investigators may be put off by the perceived burden involved in accessing these programmes (which we have not been able to locate publically) and integrating them within existing analysis pipelines (which may not be compatible with such algorithms).
-We suggest that one of the critical steps towards achieving a more widespread adoption of automated IAF estimators is to make these tools openly available in formats that can be easily assimilated within popular methods of M/EEG analysis.
+We suggest then that one of the critical steps towards achieving a more widespread adoption of automated IAF estimators is to make these tools openly available in formats that can be easily assimilated within popular methods of M/EEG analysis.

 ## Aims of the present study
-In sum, common methodological approaches to IAF estimation are either time-consuming and vulnerable to inconsistencies arising from subjective decision criteria, or at risk of producing spurious or biased estimates under certain plausible spectral conditions.
+In sum, common methodological approaches to IAF estimation are either (1) time-consuming and vulnerable to inconsistencies arising from subjective evaluation, or (2) at risk of producing spurious or biased estimates under certain plausible spectral conditions.
 More recent innovations that address these problems via the application of sophisticated curve-fitting algorithms have so far found limited uptake within the broader IAF literature, perhaps on account of practical barriers pertaining to software access and implementation.
 Consequently, we sought to develop an automated method of alpha-band quantification that provides fast, reliable, and easily replicated estimates of the resting-state IAF in two major programming languages: MATLAB^&reg;^ (The MathWorks, Inc., Natick, MA, USA) and Python&trade;.
 This goal is consistent with recent proposals to make the analysis of electrophysiological data as open, transparent, and amenable to replication as possible [@cohen2017].